prashant14444/node-notification-service/README.md

 npm run dev
 ```

-The server will start at `http://localhost:3000`.
+The server will start at `http://localhost:<port in .env or 5000 default>`.

 ---